gravitational/downtime/README.md

 8. Create a pull request with these changes and follow pull request process below.

-9. Delete any tweets created during the development process.
+9. Delete any extra tweets created during the development process.
+The tweet used for embedding the image must NOT be deleted.
 ## Overview of general contributions

 1. Checkout `main` and pull the latest version